It may be the holiday season, but auto thieves don't take a holiday.

 So while you're stealing a kiss under the mistletoe, they may be stealing your car right from under your nose.

-Among major American holidays, the end of the year is crunch time for crooks.
+Among major American holidays, those falling at the end of the year are crunch time for crooks.

-But thieves do seem to want some time off: Compared with the daily average for the year, Christmas Day and New Year’s Day were fairly quiet.
+But thieves do seem to want some time off: Compared with the daily average for the year, Christmas Day and Thanksgiving were fairly quiet.

-Thanksgiving also ranks relatively low, but Black Friday, while not a holiday, was a bargain-shopping bonanza for car thieves, who scored hot deals on 2,244 cars — outpacing the No. 1 car-theft holiday, Halloween.
+Turkey Day may not have been stuffed with stolen-car reports, but Black Friday, while not a holiday, was a bargain-shopping bonanza for car thieves, who scored hot deals on 2,262 cars — putting it just behind the No. 1 car-theft holiday, Halloween, which saw nearly 2,600 thefts.

 After decades of steady decline, auto theft is on the rise as thieves find clever ways of cracking your car's anti-theft technology.